Meal Planning Revisited – How to Build a Recipe Bank

 The recipes are color coded so I can find a chicken/veggie/red meat/fish recipe in a glance.
 The pink flags have a wide variety of red meats, like sausage and beef simply because I don’t have a whole bunch of colorful sticky notes and we don’t eat that many red meat meals anyway.
 I also have several side dishes on the green flags in addition to vegetarian main courses.
 That’s because we cook the same side with everything, so it’s nice to be reminded of tasty alternatives.

 I also have the bank divided into two sections: Old Favorites and Something New.
 Like the headers?
-I used my new Pentel Pocket Brush Pen for that dark, bold lettering and I’m kinda in love with it.
-My potential Pinterest recipes get stuck onto the Something New page so I can quickly determine what cool new recipe we’ll try this week.
+I used my new Pentel Pocket Brush Pen for that dark, bold hand lettering and I’m kinda in love with it.
+My new and never-tried recipes get stuck onto the Something New page so I can quickly determine what cool new recipe we’ll try this week.
 Now, I couldn’t fit the whole recipe onto the little flag, so I do still need to look up the cooking instructions when the day comes.
 But I wrote the name of the recipe word for word so I can easily look it up later.
 Until then, I can jot down the necessary ingredients for shopping.

 These flags probably do exist somewhere in roughly this same size (maybe these?), but I just used regular 3″x3″ Post It Notes and cut them in half.
 Using my little 6 inch metal ruler and an X-Acto craft knife, I simply cut these notes in half to get the right size.
 I didn’t use the full square notes because they were simply too big, but three columns of the halved notes fit perfectly.
 You’ll also notice that I have them oriented downward instead of from left to right.
 I’ve found that having the free side of a sticky note flapping around near the center of the journal tends to lead to bent up notes.
 So I filed them facing down, and it works very well!